Red Deer, Alberta: Attractions

 The Westerner Exposition Grounds hosts events such as Agricon and Westerner Days.
 Held in early July, Westerner Days includes a rodeo, pony chuck-wagon racing, a fair, exhibitions and other events.

 Sports

-The Red Deer Rebels of the Western Hockey League play at the Peavey Mart Centrium.
+The Red Deer Rebels of the Western Hockey League play at the Marchant Crane Centrium.
 Red Deer hosted the 2022 Hlinka Gretzky Cup and co-hosted the 2018 Hlinka Gretzky Cup.
 The Rebels hosted the 2016 Memorial Cup.
 Red Deer replaced Edmonton as host of the Canadian Finals Rodeo from 2018 to 2023.

 Red Deer hosted the 2019 Canada Winter Games, leaving the Gary W. Harris Canada Games Centre at Red Deer Polytechnic and the Downtown Servus Arena as legacy facilities.

 The city is the hometown to numerous Olympic and NHL athletes.
 Hockey Night in Canada personality Ron MacLean calls Red Deer home.

 Transportation

 The Queen Elizabeth II Highway links the North-South Calgary-Edmonton Corridor, including Wetaskiwin and Camrose, with Red Deer.

 The David Thompson Highway links Rocky Mountain House in the West Country with Stettler in East-Central Alberta.

 Red Deer Regional Airport, in Penhold, serves mostly general aviation and is expanding to encourage passenger service.

 Red Deer Transit provides local bus service throughout the city.